Find Grad Schools

 • Ship Surveyor

-In the United States, there were 8,200 jobs for Marine Engineer in 2016.
+There were about 8,200 jobs for Marine Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Marine Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+The BLS estimates 600 yearly job openings in this field.

 undefined